-Vaginal Birth After Caesarean (VBAC) is possible – three quarters of women who opt for one are successful.
-Just because your first baby was born by caesarean, that doesn't mean you must automatically have a caesarean for your next baby.
+Vaginal birth after c-section (VBAC) is possible – three quarters of women who opt for one are successful.
+Just because your first baby was born by caesarean, that doesn’t mean you must automatically have a caesarean for your next baby.

-A caesarean is a major surgery, and carries risks for both mother and baby.
+A c-section is a major surgery, and carries risks for both mother and baby.
 In some circumstances, it is the best way to ensure the safety of both mother and baby.

-If you are able to have a vaginal birth, however, you will reduce your recovery time, and avoid some of the risks associated with caesarean birth.
+If you are able to have a vaginal birth, however, you will reduce your recovery time, and avoid some of the risks associated with a c-section birth.
 Speak to your healthcare provider for advice about your situation, and to find out whether VBAC is an option for you.

 If you’re interested in a VBAC, see BellyBelly’s articles: